Our Vision

 Our Mission

-- Deploy a modern computing facility to tackle R&D challenges in renewable energy-powered computing.
+- Deploy a modern computing facility to tackle R&D challenges in varaible energy market.

 - Develop tools for remote data center control, automation, and scientific workflow management.

-- Study barriers and tradeoffs in renewable energy designs and predict scientific workloads based on energy production.
+- Study barriers and tradeoffs in varaible energy and predict scientific workloads based on energy production.

 - Support small- to mid-scale jobs across various scientific and engineering domains, including AI, machine learning, and deep learning.